 2. Add mushrooms and cook for a few more minutes, tossing with onions.

-3. Stir in paprika, soy sauce and chicken broth.
+3. Stir in paprika, soy sauce and stock.
 If using dried dill, add it now.
 Cover and simmer for 15 minutes.

 4. Mix milk and flour together until smooth, and then add it to the pot.
 Simmer (covered) another 15 minutes.
 Stir occasionally so the milk doesn't cook down in the pan.